Is Your Organisation In Scope for the Cyber Security and Resilience Bill?

 Risks of Non-Compliance

-Failing to comply with CSRB requirements can result in serious financial and operational consequences:
+Failing to comply with Cyber Security and Resilience Bill requirements can result in serious financial and operational consequences:

-- Financial penalties up to £17 million or 4% of your global turnover for serious failures (like security breaches or failing to report incidents)
+- Financial penalties up to the greater of £17 million and 4% of your global turnover for serious failures (like security breaches or failing to report incidents)

-- Penalties up to £10 million or 2% of turnover for standard failures (like registration issues or late notifications)
+- Penalties up to the greater of £10 million and 2% of turnover for standard failures (like registration issues or late notifications)

-- Daily penalties up to £50,000 per day for continuing violations
+- Daily penalties of up to £50,000 a day for continuing failure to meet a Part 4 information or inspection requirement

 - Enforcement notices requiring immediate action to fix problems